 Worldwide, it is estimated that 1 billion children are subjected to violence each year with nearly a quarter of all adults reporting that they suffered physical abuse or neglect as a child.
 However, since children are often too young, too scared or too ashamed to tell anyone about it, abuse can easily be hidden from view and these reports may underestimate the true occurrence.
 The World Health Organization (WHO) estimates that 1 in 4 children experience some form of abuse in childhood.

 In responding to the complex issues around child maltreatment, HFC takes a multi-faceted approach in the types of prevention and treatment programs funded.
 We currently fund programs in the following four impact areas.

-Every grantee goes through a rigorous funding process.
+Each grantee goes through a rigorous funding process.
 Grantees must submit a Letter of Intent and then be invited to submit a full proposal.
 Potential grantees are asked to identify the outcomes they expect to achieve with a Help For Children grant.
-Those outcomes must be related to preventing and treating child abuse.
+Those outcomes must be related to preventing or treating child abuse.
 In addition, every potential grantee must identify how they will measure success in achieving their outcomes.

-Help For Children Grants Committees, and the local Academic Consultant, evaluate the population, problem, and activity proposed by each applicant for adherence to the HFC mission of preventing and treating child abuse.
+Help For Children Grants Committees, and the local Academic Expert, evaluate the population, problem, and activity proposed by each applicant for adherence to the HFC mission of preventing and treating child abuse.
 They then assess the specific projected outcomes and the measurement tools employed by each applicant to determine success for effectiveness and efficacy.
 Help For Children does not believe in one size fitting all.
 By allowing each grantee to propose the measurement tools they wish to employ, and then monitoring their implementation, HFC allows for local creativity and integrity while also ensuring significant oversight for evaluating results.